');

 About Vineyard, CA

-Vineyard is a mid-sized city in California with a population of 42,645 residents.
-The median household income is $108,403 per year, which is above the national average.
-The median age in Vineyard is 37.2 years.
+Vineyard is a mid-sized city located in California with a population of 42,645 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $108,403 per year, which is 44% above the national median of $75,149.
+The median age of 37.2 years is close to the US median age of 38.9 years.

 Cost of Living in Vineyard, CA